Carlos Ibarguren

-Carlos Ibarguren Uriburu (April 18, 1877 – April 3, 1956) was an Argentine academic, historian and politician.
+Carlos Ibarguren (April 18, 1877 – April 3, 1956) was an Argentine academic, historian and politician.
 As a writer he was noted as one of the foremost academics of the history of Argentina as well as a leading expert on constitutional law.
 Politically he was initially associated with the liberal tendency amongst the country's intelligentsia before moving to far right nationalism in later life.